BranchMetrics/Branch-iOS-Invite-SDK/README.md

     BRANCH_INVITE_USER_IMAGE_URL_KEY
 ```

-## 5. Showing the Invite Controller and Customizations
+## Displaying the Invite Controller and Customizations

 In addition, somewhere in your project you'll need to display the **BranchInviteViewController**, typically in a menu or somewhere that the user can manually trigger.
 Here is the code to show the invite controller.